jsdelivrbot/react-slideshow/README.md

 <h1> To Start </h1>

-Clone the repository and then run npm install followed by npm start
+Clone the repository and then run npm install followed by npm start.